with grace (ge) gilbert

 All skill levels welcome

-$50 for scholarship participants (10% discount for MCBA members)
+$55 for BIPOC/Financial scholarship participants (10% discount for MCBA members)

 What you’ll need to participate

-Tech requirements: This workshop uses word processing software (i.e. Microsoft Word or Pages on an Apple device).
-For this participatory virtual workshop, we recommend joining on a laptop or desktop computer with a camera, microphone, and word processing software (i.e. Microsoft Word).
+Tech requirements: For this highly participatory virtual workshop, we recommend joining on a laptop or desktop computer with a camera and microphone, if possible.
 You will receive step-by-step instructions for downloading Zoom (it’s free!) and accessing the workshop online approximately 2 days before the workshop’s start date.

 Materials: You are responsible for sourcing your own materials from the materials list.
 You are welcome to reach out to teaching artists with questions about materials in advance of the workshop (contact information is listed on the materials list).